Elisa Hyman, ESQ., PARTNER

 Before entering law school to focus on public interest law and civil rights, Jennifer was a full time public school teacher in the Bronx through the New York Teaching Fellowship.
 While in law school, she was a member of the New York City Law Review and she interned for the Honorable Ronald L. Ellis, United States District Court for the Southern District of New York.

-Jennifer has also been honored by the National Association of Women Lawyers, the Irish Echo, and has been named as a Rising Star for Super Lawyers for the last six years.
+Jennifer has also been honored by the National Association of Women Lawyers and the Irish Echo.
+She has been named as a Rising Star for Super Lawyers for the last six years.